accellera-official/systemc/README_windows.txt

    ../scripts/verify.pl -g systemc  (runs all SystemC tests using debug library) ../scripts/verify.pl tlm         (runs all TLM2 tests using release library) ../scripts/verity.pl -g tlm      (runs all TLM2 tests using debug library)

+   Note: If you built the SystemC library as a Windows DLL, please add the option
+         '-dll' to the verify.pl invocation for the libraries to be linked correctly.

 6) After all tests are complete, the output summary should show 100% passes for both systemc and tlm.